Grapphy/Matrix-Signup/README.md

 This is a rewrite of a previous script I made with Python3.9

 ### Requirements
-It requires any version of `Newtonsoft.Json` for JSON data parsing.
+It requires most recent version of `Newtonsoft.Json` for JSON data parsing.

 ### Example code